-Viagra Factory Fumes Are Arousing A Whole Irish Town, Say The Men, Manufacturer Pfizer Says Otherwise
+Viagra Factory Fumes Are Arousing Men In An Irish Town, Manufacturer Pfizer Says Otherwise

-Fumes from a Viagra manufacturing plant are arousing the men of an Irish town – at least, that’s what they believe, anyway.
+Fumes from a Viagra manufacturing plant are arousing the men of an Irish town; at least, that’s what they believe, anyway.
 The manufacturer, Pfizer, says otherwise.

 As The Sunday Times reports, the village of Ringaskiddy had a reputation for having a continual presence of love in the air even before Pfizer erected the Viagra factory.
-Nowadays, a continual stream of smoke discharges from the factory’s chimneys, and resident Sadie O’Grady – yes, that’s really her name – believes that the factory is the reason for the town’s uplifting reputation.
+Nowadays, a continual stream of smoke discharges from the factory’s chimneys, and resident Sadie O’Grady believes that the factory is the reason for the town’s uplifting reputation.

 “It’s amazing the number of people who come to this village, perhaps out of curiosity, and then never leave.
 They settle down here.
 As they say, there’s something in the air — not that we need it, of course.”